ThalesGroup/chaos-engine/docs/markdown/Experiment_Modules/gcp_compute_experiments.md

     If credentials are supplied for a specific GCP Module, that module will always use its specifically configured credentials.

+### Required Permissions

+Each experiment below lists the specific API calls it makes.
+These API calls map 1-to-1 with individual IAM permissions.

+If you do not wish to manage maintaining a role for Chaos Engine, the `roles.editor` role can be used instead, but be aware that this role contains many powerful permissions that are unnecessary for the Chaos Engine to operate.

 ## Node Discovery

 Nodes are discovered using the [Compute instances.list] API.
 The results are parsed in all zones and converted into Java objects.